Degrees and Certifications:

 Dr. Sean Alford

 Welcome to the start of a new school year!
 We are excited that you've chosen Aiken County and are grateful you've decided to join us on a Path to Premier.
 We know that today, we are closer to our goal of becoming the premier school district in our state.
-The excitement I witnessed across our District as students returned to class last Wednesday was remarkable and we have many things to celebrate here in Aiken County.
+We have many things to celebrate here in Aiken County.

 - We established common learning expectations for all students through a teacher-generated, guaranteed and viable curriculum.

 - Teacher and school leaders worked to establish a framework of common expectations and instructional practice.